myadlapalli1/llm-playground/README.md

 - Output token usage
 - Estimated cost

-The app displays the models with the:
+The app highlights the models with the:

 - Lowest latency
 - Lowest estimated cost